stevegrunwell/revision-strike/README.md

 	<dt>--days=&lt;days&gt;</dt>
 	<dd>Remove revisions on posts published at least &lt;days&gt; day(s) ago.
 This is determined by the value set on Settings &rsaquo; Writing or a default of 30.</dd>
 	<dt>--limit=&lt;limit&gt;</dt>
 	<dd>The maximum number of revisions to remove.
-Default value is 50.</dd>
+This is determined by the value set on Settings &rsaquo; Writing or a default value of 50.</dd>
 	<dt>--post_type=&lt;post_type&gt;</dt>
 	<dd>One or more post types (comma-separated) for which revisions should be struck.
 Default value is 'post'.</dd>
 	<dt>--verbose</dt>